 In order for the town to be competitive with neighboring towns (as well as the Greater Worcester market as a whole) in its ability to attract professional, high tech, and manufacturing businesses, it must provide a variety of readily available building space or suitably zoned vacant land.
 To address this need the town should consider increasing its available acreage for business park or industrial uses by rezoning land on the south side of Route 20 adjacent to the Charlton town line (Refer to Map 2).
-This area, which is presently zoned Commercial 2 and Residential, contains approximately 120 acres which is mostly undeveloped but does include a few existing houses.
-This area is one of the few remaining locations in the town that has significant undeveloped acreage with good highway access and proximity to municipal sewer.
-Its location across Route 20 from the town's Technology Park businesses which is also a positive attribute towards rezoning consideration.
+A review of site conditions would need to occur prior to final rezoning recommendations.
+This area, which is presently zoned Commercial 2 and Residential is mostly undeveloped but does include a few existing houses.
+This area is one of the few remaining locations in the Town that has significant undeveloped acreage with good highway access and proximity to municipal sewer.
+Its location across Route 20 from the Town's Technology Park businesses is also a positive attribute towards rezoning consideration.
 Regulations for this zoning district should allow uses that are non-retail in nature that help to diversify the town's economic base by encouraging businesses that focus attention on attracting new industry and jobs in various sectors such as energy efficiency, renewable energy and sustainable product manufacturing, precision manufacturing and engineering, health care and biotechnology, and software engineering.